-Visiting CYS Facilities: To maintain a safe and secure environment, anyone who enters the Stony CDC (building 1207) or the Lee Area CYS Facility (building 140) will need to press the buzzer located at the main doors.
-This alerts the front desk personnel, who will buzz the doors open.
-Patrons and visitors will also need to press the buzzer in order to leave the CDC or Lee Area CYS facility.
+Visiting CYS Facilities: To maintain a safe and secure environment, anyone who enters or leaves the Stony CDC (building 1207) or the Lee Area CYS Facility (building 140) will need to press the buzzer located at the main doors.

 Patrons and visitors will enter and exit CYS facilities through the front entrance/reception area, except during emergency evacuations and fire drills.
 During evacuations/fire drills, patrons and visitors will follow designated facility evacuation procedures.